 Posts Tagged ‘heresy’

-At Lighthouse Trails, we have made great and consistent efforts to always speak the truth in love.
+Lighthouse Trails has always made great efforts to speak the truth in love.
 We attempt to never be vitriolic or judge one’s motives, not even the “worst” of them.
 We leave that part up to God.
 We also attempt to make sure any article we link to by a fellow researcher is of the same caliber.
 While we do occasionally link to an article that might not fall perfectly into that criteria, our regular authors and writers are of the same mindset as us.
-Aside from all that, you are right, something of this nature would make a great article/booklet – on how to rightfully and in a godly manner (following the example of Jesus, Paul, and the disciples) deal with those who are bringing false teachings into the church.
+So how does a believer rightfully and in a godly manner (following the example of Jesus, Paul, and the disciples) deal with those who are bringing false teachings into the church.

 While we don’t believe the New Testament condones cruel or hateful behavior to anyone, we do see a consistent pattern in Scripture that does not look lightly upon those who are teaching heretical doctrines or practices.
 Let us heed the whole counsel of God, which we believe tells us to remain humble and in an attitude of grace (knowing that we are no better than anyone else in that it is only by the grace of God that we can see these spiritual things), but also tells us to speak courageously, with confidence, honesty, and strength.